27 Keto Instant Pot Recipes for Effortless Cooking

-The heroes in this gumbo are sea bass and shrimp.
-It is complimented with onions, bell peppers, celery and tomatoes.
+The heroes in this Gumbo are sea bass and shrimp.
+It is complemented with onions, bell peppers, celery, and tomatoes.

 Salmon with Chili Lime Sauce

-I just seem to have a mental block when it comes to cooking it.
+I just seem to have a mental block when cooking it.

 I found these instructions by Julia from Savory Tooth, where she explains how she perfectly makes salmon in her instant pot in just 5 minutes.